shaing04/power-outages-analysis/README.md

 This ensures our performance improvements come from better feature engineering and preprocessing — not from differences in the data used for evaluation.

 ### Final Model Results:
-MAE: 2622.27 minutes
+MAE: 2934.65 minutes
-RMSE: 7221.41 minutes
+RMSE: 7422.66 minutes
-R²: 0.1501
+R²: 0.0449

-These modifications gave our final model more relevant and well-scaled information, allowing it to make more accurate predictions and we know this because our  **MAE and RMSE decreased**, and **R² increased**, indicating improved performance over the baseline.
+These modifications gave our final model more relevant and well-scaled information, allowing it to make more accurate predictions and we know this because our  **MAE decreased**, and **RMSE and R² increased**, indicating improved performance over the baseline.

 <div style="width: 100%; margin: 0 auto;">
   <iframe src="assets/final_model_2.html" width="100%" height="400" frameborder = "0"></iframe>